 As I’ve written before, a college degree is increasingly synonymous with unthinkable student loan debt.
 For the class of 2016 graduates, the average debt was $37,172, 6% higher than the previous year.
 According to recent data, millennials are collectively carrying $370 billion in student loans.

 On top of that, their net worth is lower than previous generations at the same stage in life.
 When you look at the overall picture, it’s clear how dangerous it is for millennials to take on the additional burden of credit card debt.
+When you call our bankruptcy law firm Memphis, TN families place their trust in, our knowledgeable lawyers can explain to you the bankruptcy process and answer any questions you might have.

 Plan ahead for your future: Connect with a Memphis bankruptcy lawyer.